wp-plugins/wp-forecast/readme.txt

 Credits:

  + Barbary Jany			testing a lot and bring it to valid XHTML
+ + Frans Lieshout
- + Frans Lieshout&Wim Scholtes	translation to dutch
+   Wim Scholtes			translation to dutch
  + Luís Reis			translation to portugues
+ + Håkan Carlström,
- + Håkan Carlström		translation to swedish
+   Susanne Svensso		translation to swedish
  + Gabriele von der Ohe		translation to german with entities (for iso-8859-1 or latin1 blogs)
  + Martin Loyer/Jean-Pierre	translation to french